Thomascountz/thomascountz/_posts/2020-09-18-specify-bundler-version.md

 ---
-title: Specify Bundler Version
-author: Thomas Countz
 layout: post
+title: "Specify Bundler Version"
-tags: ["ruby"]
+tags: [ruby]
 ---
 If you’re like me, you may have versions of both Bundler 1 and Bundler 2 installed on your system.
 This can make it difficult to manage different codebases.

 Say one requires an older version, like `1.13.6`.
 You can run the following command to install it,